MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/multiplayer-2015-faq.md

 ---
 title: Multiplayer 2015 FAQ and troubleshooting

-description: Frequently asked questions about Xbox Live Multiplayer 2015 and troubleshooting. ms.assetid: 75823f10-b342-4e20-b885-e5ad4392bc3d ms.date: 04/04/2017
+description: FAQs and troubleshooting for Multiplayer 2015. ms.assetid: 75823f10-b342-4e20-b885-e5ad4392bc3d
+ms.date: 04/04/2017
 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer ms.localizationpriority: medium
 ---

 # Multiplayer 2015 FAQ and troubleshooting

+The following questions are answered below.
 -   I am developing a new title.
 Which multiplayer API elements should I use?
 -   How can I access the new multiplayer API from a service?
 -   Can my title subscribe to changes for more than one session?